 If you are a Black, Asian or minority ethnic (BAME)* woman and you come into contact with the criminal justice system, you are more likely to be arrested, sent to prison, and to stay there longer than your white peers.
-This situation is by far the most acute for Black women: there are three times more Black women in prison than there should be according to their representation in the general population.
+This situation is by far the most acute for Black women: there are three times more Black women in prison than their proportion in the general population.

 This is because, as confirmed by government reports, our criminal justice system is institutionally racist.
-It operates in a discriminatory manner against Black people and other individuals with ethnic minority backgrounds as a result of the prejudice embedded in its normal practice within society.
+It operates in a discriminatory manner against Black people and other minoritised individuals as a result of the prejudice embedded in its normal practice within society.

 So we must turn to the experts.
-People from racialised communities are authorities on the consequences of institutional racism and are finely attuned to the ways in which it leaves them at a disadvantage.
+People from minoritised communities are authorities on the consequences of structural racism and are finely attuned to the ways in which it leaves them at a disadvantage.

-Despite your chances of going to court multiplying if you’re from a BAME background, the criminal justice system is overwhelmingly white.
+The workforce of the criminal justice system is overwhelmingly white.
 Figures show that just 7% of judges and 12% of magistrates are BAME.
 Only 1% of judges are Black.
 And your judge is much more likely to be a man than a woman – just 32% of judges in the courts are women.
-Jury verdicts, the only part of the system where there is seemingly no disparity on the basis of race, are under threat from calls to hold trials without juries to ease a backlog of cases that was huge even before the coronavirus crisis.
+Jury verdicts, the only part of the system where there is seemingly no disparity on the basis of race, are under threat from calls to hold trials without juries to ease a backlog of cases that was huge even before the pandemic.

 Ruby shares this sentiment.
-After her first conviction, she experienced such acute isolation and victimisation as a result that she ended up reoffending.
-As a Muslim woman who wears a niqab and abaya, she experienced overt Islamophobia from the police officers who arrested her.
+After her first conviction, she experienced such acute isolation and victimisation that she ended up reoffending.
+As a Muslim woman who wears a niqab and abaya, she says she experienced overt Islamophobic prejudice from the police officers who arrested her.

-It is not altogether surprising that Muslim women experience institutional racism at the hands of the police.
-Ruby tells us that government programmes set up to tackle terrorism, such as Channel or Prevent, have contributed significantly to Islamophobia she has experienced, and there is a mounting body of evidence that such programmes lead to Muslim individuals being viewed through the lens of risk and primary forms of disadvantage they face being ignored in favour of a criminal justice approach.
+Ruby thinks that government programmes set up to tackle terrorism, such as Channel or Prevent, have contributed significantly to Islamophobia she has experienced.
+There is a mounting body of evidence showing that these strategies lead to Muslim individuals being viewed through the lens of risk, which results in criminal justice responses rather than meeting people's primary needs.

-Muslim women suffer intersecting discrimination, and when prejudice and disadvantage lead to receiving a conviction, they are at risk of being rejected by their community, as Ruby was.
+Muslim women suffer intersecting discrimination based on their gender, ethnicity and religion.
+When prejudice and disadvantage lead to a conviction, they are at risk of being rejected by their community, as Ruby was.

 ‘I face stigma in the community too.
 As a Muslim woman, I’m expected to take on family responsibilities, take care of the home, and be a primary carer.
 A lot of Muslim women experience domestic violence but are silenced or don’t feel they can speak out.
 Although I was a victim of domestic violence myself, I ended up being arrested.
 And when you’ve got a conviction, it affects every aspect of your life: employment, insurance, and how your community treats you.’

 Like Mandy, Ruby has had to fight for custody of her children.
-Neither her or her extended family have been allowed to see them for years.
+Neither she nor her extended family have been allowed to see them for years.
 In her case she is battling her abusive ex-partner, and her efforts to convince the court that she should be allowed to see her children are impacting her ability to secure work.

 But while Ruby’s faith has seen her face severe discrimination, it is also her comfort.
 ‘My faith and the niqab have helped me to cope.
 They help me to be patient, to deal with difficulties, and are a source of self-control.
 Islam is a positive and integral part of my life.’